DaniyalShaikh-0/GoalApp/README.md

 # Goal app learning from react native

-just and app to save tasks and goals
+Just an app to save tasks and goals